cdouradom/cdouradom/README.md

 ---

-## 🏠 Home
+## 💫 Welcone
 Hello!
 I create reliable and elegant digital experiences.
 I combine quality, development and care to build products that help people.

 ---

 ## ✨ About Me
+- 🌸 I live in **Americana/SP**, Brazil
-I am curious, resilient and love to learn and share knowledge.
+- 🧠 I am curious, resilient and love to learn and share knowledge.
-I work with Software Quality and I am studying Java Fullstack to grow in tech.
+- 💼 I work with Software Quality and I am studying Java Fullstack to grow in tech.
-I believe in simple, human and well-tested solutions.
+- 💬 I believe in simple, human and well-tested solutions.
+- 🧘‍♀️ In my free time: **yoga, gardens, music, reading  and travel**

 ---